Köln Steinstraße station

 Köln Steinstraße is a railway station situated at Porz, Cologne in western Germany on the Sieg and East Rhine Railways.
-It is served by the S12 line of the Rhine-Ruhr S-Bahn.
 It is classified by Deutsche Bahn as a category 5 station.

 Rail services

-Köln Steinstraße station is served by the S12 line of the Rhine-Ruhr S-Bahn.
+Köln Steinstraße station is served by Cologne S-Bahn S12 line between Düren or Köln-Ehrenfeld and Troisdorf every 20 minutes Monday–Saturday and every 30 minutes on Sunday.

 Local services

 With only 400 meters (5 minutes) lies the Porz Steinstraße station served by the Cologne Stadtbahn line 7.
 This station consists of 2 side platforms.